NBA League Pass Rankings: Lottery Edition

 14. Washington Wizards: Equal parts bleh and barf.
 Besides Bradley Beal’s brilliance, there’s little reason to tune into the Wiz this season.
 And there’s no guarantee he’ll be on the roster for the duration, or even the majority, of the campaign.
 For the sake of the star and the squad, hopefully Washington can find a fair deal for Beal that helps the Wizards restock the cupboard with assets and puts B-squared in a place where he can actually compete.

 13. Charlotte Hornets: Say what you will about Terry Rozier’s contract, at least he seems like a good theoretical fit alongside young prospects such as Miles Bridges, P.J.
 Washington and Malik Monk.
-Still, I don’t anticipate the Hornets being fun to watch in 2019-20.
-Maybe guest columns from TLM co-founders James Plowright and/or Nick Denning are in the cards though.
+Moreover, the pressure to sneak into the bottom of the playoff pool is gone, so the low expectations could allow Charlotte fans to kick back and enjoy tracking Tankathon.com.
+Still, I don’t anticipate the Hornets being much fun to watch in 2019-20.
+Maybe guest columns from TLM co-founders James Plowright and/or Nick Denning are on the horizon though.
+Fingers crossed.

-12. Cleveland Cavaliers: Depending on how Darius Garland does and whether guys like Collin Sexton and Cedi Osman continue to progress, this ranking could be too high or too low.
-All I know is that given Kevin Love’s inconsistent availability (22 games last season), this seems more than fair to the Cavaliers.
+12. Cleveland Cavaliers: Depending on how Darius Garland fares and whether guys like Collin Sexton and Cedi Osman continue to progress, this ranking could prove to be too low.
+However, given Kevin Love’s inconsistent availability (22 games last season), this seems more than fair to the Cavaliers.

-11. Detroit Pistons: Perhaps we ought to appreciate Blake Griffin while he’s still in his prime.
-However, I can’t feign affection for these Pistons, who figure to fight for one of the final playoff spots in the weaker conference.
+11. Detroit Pistons: Perhaps I should fully appreciate Blake Griffin while he’s still in his prime.
+But I can’t feign affection for these Pistons, who figure to fight for one of the final playoff spots in the East.
+If they do reach the postseason once again, hopefully Griffin still has some gas left in his tank.

+10. New York Knicks: Since I shamed the schedule-makers in last summer’s edition of this article, it’s only right that I congratulate the committee for (finally) getting this right.
+Should the Knicks have more appearances than the Kings and Timberwolves?
+Heck no. But at least New York slid from 18th to 20th overall, saw their total cut in half and lost its status as the showdown to skip in the annual five-tilt Christmas slate.
+Even though these are technically my rankings, I’m not sure I agree with this.
+Frankly, I might be giving this team too much love based solely on the reduction in national coverage.

+9. Phoenix Suns: Devin Booker complaining about being double-teamed in pickup games — and chicken sandwich preferences — have been dominating the discourse on basketball Twitter these days.
+Welcome to silly season!
+The Suns should be more watchable this year, with Mikal Bridges, Ricky Rubio and Kelly Oubre shoring up the defense to some extent.
+The second coming of Boris Diaw (Dario Saric) was also a solid offseason addition.
+Regardless, as your resident grump, I couldn’t convince myself to move this team up any farther.
+Booker’s behavior simply doesn’t inspire confidence.

 Comments